 And you can still use “Allow Apps to Request to Track” to turn off permission for all of your current (and future) apps.

-(Note: At first, the App Tracking Transparency feature seemed to be misbehaving for some people; it either didn’t respond or the toggle in Tracking was grayed out.
+(Note: At first, the App Tracking Transparency feature seemed to be misbehaving for some people; it either didn’t respond, or the toggle in Tracking was grayed out.
 On May 3rd, Apple issued update 14.5.1, which was supposed to fix the problem.
 According to 9to5Mac, the fix hasn’t worked for some people; however, at least one staffer at The Verge reported that his toggle was no longer grayed out.
 There have been no such problems reported recently.)

 Update April 27th, 9:20AM ET: This article has been updated to add a note about problems with the new feature.